catalyst-cloud/catalystcloud-docs/source/object-storage.rst

 ===========

-The code below demonstrates how you can use swiftclient to interact with the Swift version 2 compatible API.
-Note that this version uses the same endpoint for both regions, but you tell it which one you want when connecting.
+The code below demonstrates how you can use swiftclient to interact with Swift via the version 2 compatible (auth) API.
+This version uses the same endpoint for both regions, but you tell it which one you want when connecting.